Agama (Hinduism): Significance

-Agamas, states Rajeshwari Ghose, teach a system of spirituality involving ritual worship and ethical personal conduct through precepts of a god.
+Agamas are structured dialogically, often as conversations between Śiva and Śakti.
+This dialogical format between divinities contrasts with the monologue of revelation from a single divine being to a recipient at a single place and time.
+This format is significant as it instead portrays spiritual insight as always ongoing, an eternal and dynamic conversation which seekers can enter into with the right cultivation of awareness.
+Agamas, states Rajeshwari Ghose, teach a system of spirituality involving ritual worship and ethical personal conduct through the precepts of a particular deity.
 The means of worship in the Agamic religions differs from the Vedic form.
-While the Vedic form of yajna requires no idols and shrines, the Agamic religions are based on idols with puja as a means of worship.
+While the Vedic form of yajna requires no icons and shrines, the Agamic religions are based on icons with puja as a means of worship.
 Symbols, icons and temples are a necessary part of the Agamic practice, while non-theistic paths are alternative means of Vedic practice.
 Action and will drive Agama precepts, while knowledge is salvation in Vedic precepts.
 This, however, does not necessarily mean that Agamas and Vedas are opposed, according to medieval-era Hindu theologians.
 Tirumular, for example, explained their link as follows: "the Vedas are the path, and the Agamas are the horse".

 Each Agama consists of four parts: